ia-eknorr/ignition-version-control/Initialize a Local Repository.md

         ```shell
         git remote add origin <repository-link>
         ```
-      > Note: The git remote add command takes two arguments:
+      > :memo: **_Note_**: The git remote add command takes two arguments:
       > - A remote name, for example, `origin`
       > - A remote URL, for example, https://inductive-git.ia.local/eknorr/version-control.
       >
       > Although any name _could_ be used to reference the remote repository, it is conventional to use  `origin`.
 Inductive Automation Style Guide should be followed wherever possible.

-      > Note: A local repository can have multiple remote sources.
+      > :memo:**_Note_**: A local repository can have multiple remote sources.
 In the case of a forked repository, an `upstream` remote would conventionally reference the original repository location, while `origin` would reference the copy that was made to push local changes for testing before pushing to the `upstream` repository.

 The local repository is now linked with the remote repository and is ready to accept new changes.